Go Beyond Earth: Understanding Human Actions and Scenes in Microgravity Environments: Collection Methodology

-\textbf{Action Label Annotation.} In this phase, we established a specialized action taxonomy tailored to microgravity environments, adapted from the AVA dataset's original 80 atomic actions~\cite{gu2018ava}.
-To ensure environmental applicability and semantic consistency, we systematically excluded irrelevant terrestrial or water-specific actions, merged closely related actions into unified categories, and introduced contextually appropriate semantic adjustments.
-Furthermore, clear differentiation criteria were defined for visually or semantically similar actions, thereby standardizing the annotation protocol.
-Subsequently, each three-second video clip was manually annotated as a discrete unit, assigning up to five distinct visible or inferable action labels per detected individual.
-The finalized annotations were exported as structured CSV files for subsequent utilization.
+In this phase, we derive a microgravity-tailored action taxonomy from AVA’s 80 atomic actions~\cite{gu2018ava}.
+To ensure environmental applicability and semantic continuity, we (i) exclude actions that are physically inapplicable in space (\eg, water- or ground-specific), (ii) merge near-duplicates into unified categories, and (iii) introduce context-aware semantic adjustments.
+To disambiguate visually or semantically similar actions, we define explicit differentiation criteria that standardize annotation decisions.
+Each three-second clip is treated as a self-contained unit: for every detected individual, annotators assign up to five visible or inferable action labels per clip.
+The verified annotations are exported as structured CSV files for downstream training and evaluation.
+Retaining AVA class names while re-grounding their semantics in microgravity enables fair Earth$\rightarrow$space comparisons without altering the label space.

-\textbf{Caption and VQA Annotation.} For caption annotation, we developed a rigorous protocol that combines detailed visual analysis of video content with supplementary contextual information sourced from official aerospace agency documentation to ensure both accuracy and authority.
-Specifically, we compiled and referenced mission objectives, crew rosters, and official reports from various space agencies across different countries and missions, enabling precise identification of individual astronauts.
-Furthermore, we utilized historical spacecraft layout diagrams and functional distribution maps of the spacecraft cabins to accurately determine the astronaut’s location within the spacecraft as well as the equipment inside it.
-In parallel, annotators conducted thorough reviews of the complete video sequences, identifying subtle differences between adjacent frames to precisely describe astronauts’ actions, physical appearances, and interactions with the environment.
-These high-quality captions provide strong semantic grounding to support downstream tasks such as action recognition and context-aware retrieval.

-For Video Question Answering (VQA), we adopted a structured approach based on~\cite{heilman2009question}, formulating diverse questions using standard interrogative forms.
-Based on the complexity of the video captions, Large Language Models (LLMs) generate a proportional number of candidate question-answer pairs, explicitly filtering out cases with missing or uncertain information.
-These candidates are then ranked by the LLMs according to logical consistency, linguistic fluency, semantic relevance, and informational value.
-Subsequently, multiple rounds of human-assisted review and prompt adjustment are employed to eliminate any hallucinated or fabricated content produced by the LLMs.
-Finally, a concise set of six diverse and content-rich QA pairs is selected for each video, ensuring comprehensive coverage from broad contextual understanding to detailed actions.